zaichaopan/webpack-walkthrough/readme.md

 }
 ```

+### clean-webpack-plugin

 Now each of them has a different hash.
-But we find that each tiem it creates a new main file with different hash.
+But we find that after change, each build creates a new main file with different hash.
 We need to clear the old one.
 We can use **clean-webpack-plugin**

 ```shell
 npm i clean-webpack-plugin --save-dev